vanja-ivancevic/forge-old-school-shandalar/README.md

 *   Boosters available in shops for many old-border sets.
 *   Power 9 cards are extremely rare and only obtainable from specific encounters.

+## How to Play

+1. Go to the **[Releases page](https://github.com/vanja-ivancevic/forge-old-school-shandalar/releases)** on the right-hand side of the GitHub repository.
+2. Download the latest `.zip` file listed under "Releases".
+3. Unzip the downloaded file to a location of your choice.
+4. Launch the game using the executable appropriate for your operating system (e.g., `.exe` for Windows, `.sh` for Linux, `.command` for macOS).
 ## Development Status

 ✅ **Completed:**